learn-co-curriculum/react-hooks-state/README.md

 ![async set state example](https://curriculum-content.s3.amazonaws.com/react/asynchronous-state-setting-example.gif)

 What we are seeing is `setCount()` functioning **asynchronously**.
 When we execute `setCount()`, it is _non-blocking_.
-It fires off a message to the React component's inner workings saying: "Hey, you need to update state to this value when you have a chance."
+It fires off a message to the React's internals saying: "Hey, you need to update state to this value when you have a chance."
 The component finishes doing its current task _before_ updating the state.
 In this case, it finishes executing the `increment` function in full before updating the state.

+Since the new value of `count` is only available after React has re-rendered the component, we don't see any immediate changes to that variable on the line below calling `setCount()`.

 It's not uncommon for new React developers to get 'bitten' by the asynchronous nature of state setter functions at least once.
 If setting state were not